lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_3.md

 `@part1`

-- (Most) Questions on cause.
-    - Does moderate alcohol intake *cause* some types of cancer?
-- Questions involving a difficult or impossible to measure exposure.
-    - How does a nutrient like Vitamin D influence disease?
+- Related to causes and effects
-- Questions that need data that are unreliable or many be measured differently.
+- Exposures that are very unreliably measured
-    - Does physical activity reduce risk of disease differently between two countries?
+- Inconsistently measured exposures or outcomes

 `@script`

 Some questions we can't ask are often obvious, such as not being able to answer questions you don't have data on.
 Other questions are more nuanced.
-For instance, questions on causes are difficult to answer because of potential confounding, which we'll cover in later chapters.
-In the example, alcohol consumption is often done with other high risk behaviours like smoking.
-Some data are too unreliable to use, such as the example of individual nutrient intakes and disease.
-Given that diet itself is very hard to measure, nutrient intake is even more difficult to reliably measure.
-Or some data may be measured differently between collection sites, such as the physical activity example as there are many ways to measure it.
-We can't rely on data that has a lot of noise or error in measurement to answer our questions.
+Questions on causes are difficult to answer because of potential confounding, which we'll cover later on.
+For instance, does alcohol cause cancer?
+This is difficult to answer because people often do many other things when they drink, like smoking.
+Or some data are too unreliable to use.
+For instance, the question on whether vitamin D intake influences some diseases is tricky because measuring diet is very hard, and measuring nutrient intake from diet is even harder.
+Let's say you measured vitamin D directly in the blood to ask that question... there is another level to consider because vitamin D can be measured multiple ways, and they each give different results.
+So some measurements of data is prone to error or noise, which can limit our questions to ask.

 ---
 ## Let's practice!